Prison Journalism Navigator

 PLATE: Gang terminology for having a price on an individual’s head.

 PRESS: To be extorted for money, phone time, canteen items or sexual favors from another.
-Usage example: Johnny was getting pressed by the Bloods.
+Usage example: Johnny was getting PRESSED by the Bloods.

 PRISON PURSE: A person’s butt.

 PUNK: A derogatory terms for a gay person.
-Also referred to as BOY
+Also referred to as BOY or a BABY.
+See usage example here.

 REMOVAL: Assaulting someone for the purpose of getting them off the YARD.
+See usage example here.

 SEARCH PARTY: An event when COs enter cells and dorms to search for contraband.
 They can happen randomly or if they’re looking for something specifically.
 Synonymous with SHAKEDOWN.